hpcleuven/VscDocumentation/source/accounts/vsc_user_groups.rst

      # change group name recursively below the top hierarchy you want to share
      chgrp -R lp_shared_data $VSC_DATA/collab/post-processed

-- Make sure that the shared directories in this hirarchy have read ``r`` and execute ``x`` access bits recursively, and at least read access for all files:
+- Make sure that the shared directories in this hierarchy have read ``r`` and execute ``x`` permissions for the group recursively, and at least read access for all files:

   ::